 How does Zometa work?
-Like all bisphosphonate drugs Zometa works by binding to the mineral surface of your bone and they interfere with the work of osteoclasts.
-(The bone cells that remove 'old' bone.)
-And if old bone is not removed, then your bones show up as 'denser' on a bone density test.
+Like all bisphosphonate drugs Zometa works by binding to the mineral surface of your bone and interfering with the work of osteoclasts, the bone cells that remove 'old' bone.
+When old bone is not removed, your bones show up as more dense on any bone density test.